-A range of hard flooring is available to suit every budget and lifestyle including timber, laminate, vinyl and our new exciting range of multilayer hybrid planks.
+A range of hard flooring is available to suit every budget and lifestyle including timber, laminate, vinyl and our new exciting range of hybrid planks.
 Perfect for the great Australian home.

 Where should I start with my home improvement project?